MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-configure.md

 ---
 title: "Configure a Linux CMake project in Visual Studio"
-description: "How to configure Linux CMake settings in Visual Studio" ms.date: "08/06/2020"
+description: "How to configure Linux CMake settings in Visual Studio" ms.date: "08/08/2020"
 ---
 # Configure a Linux CMake project in Visual Studio

 ::: moniker range="vs-2015"
 Linux support is available in Visual Studio 2017 and later.
-To see the documentation for these versions, set the Visual Studio **Version** selector control for this article to Visual Studio 2017 or Visual Studio 2019.
-It's found at the top of the table of contents on the left-hand side of this page.
+To see the documentation for these versions, set the Visual Studio **Version** drop-down located above the table of contents to **Visual Studio 2017** or **Visual Studio 2019**.
 ::: moniker-end

 ::: moniker range=">=vs-2017"